Quantum Reservoir Computing Implementations for Classical and Quantum Problems: Quantum Physical Reservoir for Image Recognition

-Mathematically, for an image with $i^\textrm{th}$pixel brightness given by $P_{i}$ we have the mapping $c_i = (P_{i} +iP_{i+1})/\mathcal{N}$, where $\mathcal{N}$ is a normalisation constant.
-Then the wavefunction is time-evolved (see per Eqn.~\ref{eqn:cit}) and sampled at $n=50$ equal time steps up to $n\cdot\omega_0^{-1}$.
-The time series' real and imaginary components are then passed into a reduced neural network.
-The reduced neural network consists of a single dense layer of dimension $n_\textrm{nn}=128$.
-A pictorial schematic of this procedure is given in Fig.2(a).
-The elegance of this approach is that we need only perform the gradient descent on the small final dense layer of the network, reducing the most complex step of readjusting network weights.
-With this procedure developed, we performed two numerical experiments.
-First, how does the QPRC network compare to a neural network without the QPRC layer for varying sizes of training data?
-The results of this experiment are presented in Fig. 2(b) and (c).
-The QPRC neural network outperforms the conventional neural network for intermediate and large values of the training data, a regime in which we approach $>90\%$ accuracy in our prediction capabilities.
-Furthermore, we can identify a crossover point at which the QPRC begins to outperform the standard neural network at around 900 training sets.
-This suggests that the QPRC approach may outperform conventional approaches for large data sets.
-This is a remarkable result since.
-With the ever-increasing relevance of big-data and the massively growing nature of computational costs associated with extremely large neural networks used in natural language processing systems, it becomes more and more necessary to be find more efficient ways to handle large data sets.
-Furthermore, our results suggest that the QPRC neural network generates a more effective representation of the data set being studied.
-To demonstrate this, we compared the QPRC network performance against a conventional neural network for varying numbers of training epochs.
-The results presented in Fig.2(d) clearly show that the QPRC system outperforms the non-QPRC network at all values of the training epoch sampled.
-All numerical experiments shown in Fig.~2 have been repeated five times at each sampling point, and the errors on the graph are the standard deviations from these five samples.
-In the experiments, we used a single dense layer of dimension 128, with a $\tanh$ activation function; the Adam optimizer was used with a learning rate of 0.001 and 30 training epochs.
+To evaluate the performance of the QPRC network, we have conducted two numerical experiments.
+Firstly, we have compared the results generated using the QPRC network to those generated by a conventional neural network without the QPRC layer, using ensembles of training data of varying sizes.
+The results of this experiment are presented in Figs. \ref{fig:ResSizeSmall} and \ref{fig:ResSizeLarge}.
+We note that the QPRC neural network outperforms the conventional neural network for intermediate and large training data sizes (with a crossover point at around 900 training sets), achieving an accuracy of over 90\% in the prediction capabilities.
+This result is particularly significant given the increasing relevance of big data and the escalating computational costs associated with large neural networks used in natural language processing systems for which finding more efficient ways to handle large datasets is increasingly necessary.
+Moreover, our results suggest that the QPRC neural network generates a more effective representation of the studied dataset.
+To demonstrate this, we have compared the performance of the QPRC network to that of a conventional neural network with varying number of training epochs.
+The results presented in Fig.\ref{fig:ResEpoch} clearly demonstrate that the QPRC system consistently outperforms the non-QPRC network across all tested values of training epochs.
+Each of the numerical experiments depicted in Fig.\ref{fig:MNISTS} was repeated five times at each sampling point, and the error bars on the graph represent the standard deviations derived from these five samples.
+In these experiments, we utilized a single dense layer with a dimension of 128, employing a hyperbolic tangent ($\tanh$) activation function.
+The optimization was performed using the Adam optimizer with a learning rate of 0.001, and 30 training epochs were executed.